ThibeauK/forumistic-blog/posts/post14.md

 *The gardener flushed with anger and then said with a laugh, 'I’ve heard my teacher say, where there are machines, there are bound to be machine worries; where there are machine worries, there are bound to be machine hearts.
 With a machine heart in your breast, you’ve spoiled what was pure and simple, and without the pure and simple, the life of the spirit knows no rest.
 Where the life of the spirit knows no rest, the Way will cease to buoy you up.
-It’s not that I don’t know about your machine—I would be ashamed to use it!*
+It’s not that I don’t know about your machine—I would be ashamed to use it!'*